DLLM-JEPA: Joint Embedding Predictive Architectures for Masked Diffusion Language Models

 Quick Take

 DLLM-JEPA integrates Joint Embedding Predictive Architectures with masked-diffusion language models, reducing training FLOPs by 33% compared to LLM-JEPA.
-It achieves significant accuracy improvements across various tasks, including +18.7 pp on LLaDA-8B GSM8K and +11.4 pp on Dream-7B GSM8K, while maintaining MMLU accuracy.
+It achieves significant accuracy improvements across various tasks, including +18.7 pp on LLaDA-8B GSM8K and +11.4 pp on Dream-7B GSM8K, while maintaining accuracy.

 Key Points